-In addition, every year, Muslim families send their children to Little Heroes.
+Every year we welcome Muslim families who send their children to Little Heroes.
 These children take full part in the activities and also receive counselling and support.
 The parents trust the Awareness Foundation, and they recognise that Little Heroes offers their children both a disciplined environment and a rare opportunity to interact with their Christian peers.

-Without Little Heroes, the children receive no counselling and very little spiritual nourishment.
-Sunday Schools in Syria are vastly oversubscribed due to internal displacement, and mass emigration means that most Sunday School teachers have left.
-In this case, the children will remain traumatised and separated from God, and their possible positive impact on community harmony will be lost.The programme is led by experienced educators, with the support of our local coordinator and her team of 30 locally-trained volunteers.
+Little Heroes is led by experienced educators, with the support of our local coordinator and her team of 30 locally-trained volunteers.
 Our programme is tailor-made by Syrians for the children of Syria.